CESNET/metacentrum-user-docs/docs/related/galaxy/index.md

 3. Click on the `Click here to reset your password` button.
 4. You will receive an email with the reset password link.
 Check your spam folder if necessary.
 5. Click on the provided link and set up a new password for your FTP access.
-6. Once you have set a new password, you can use your registered email address and the new password to log in via FTP.
+6. Once you have set a new password, you can use your registered email address and the new password to log in to our ftp server at `usegalaxy.cz`.
+Follow the process described in the [docs](https://galaxyproject.org/ftp-upload/).

-### Resource availability and user quotas

-### Data storage reliability
+### Data Storage Reliability

 In a nutshell, data storage of [usegalaxy.cz](https://usegalaxy.cz) is resilient to "normal" disk failures, common consistency problems following abrupt power outages etc. However, the all the data are still stored